kwdChan/pyscratch/docs/getting-started/0-index.md

 {: .no_toc }

 ---
-This section shows you how to create your first minimalistic flappy bird game using python.
+This section shows you how to create your first example game using python.

 <details open markdown="block">
   <summary>